-If you’re traveling the garden route you will most definitely be stopping in Knysna.
-Knysna is often discribes as one of the most important towns of the Garden Route.
+If you’re traveling the garden route you will most definitely be stopping in Knysna before heading to Cape Town.
+Knysna is often described as one of the most important towns of the Garden Route.
 I can see why as it is absolutely stunning, but there is actually not that much to do in the town itself.
 If you’re traveling by bus (like me) it will be difficult to reach some of the cool hiking spots or other activities.
 I would say 2 days is more than enough time there, especially if you don’t have your own car.

 Cycle to Knysna Heads